hotio/website/docs/containers/overseerr.md

     hotio/overseerr
 ```

-The [highlighted](https://hotio.dev/containers/overseerr) variables are all optional, the values you see are the defaults.
-In most cases you'll need to add an additional volume (`-v`) or more, depending on your own personal preference, to get access to additional files.
+In most cases you'll need to add additional volumes, depending on your own personal preference, to get access to your files.

 ## Tags